Design Generator Info Pack

 We are looking for work that responds to social, political and environmental themes which could be expressed in the form of text, drawing, collage, poem or composition of images.
 Works under this theme will be selected by the Mesh Mash crew.

-We are always looking for new fresh designs for our range.
+We are always looking for new fresh designs for our range, so watch this space!

 Design Pack Information